How President Trump Complicated The Sale Of His Most Lucrative Overseas Property

 In addition, the deal was complicated since it’s a mixed-use development with multiple owners and the city’s hotel market has weakened in recent years, says Weimer.
 He says that Eric Trump was the point person on the deal for the Trump Organization, which approved the deal and performed due diligence on the buyer to answer questions like: “Do they have the experience?
 Is the money from legitimate sources and not from money laundering?”

-The Ocean Club, a 70 story tower in the shape of a sailboat that dominates the skyline of Panama City, was opened in July 2011 at a lavish ceremony attended by Trump, his sons, and then-Panamanian president Ricardo Martinelli.
+The Ocean Club, a 70-story tower in the shape of a sailboat that dominates the skyline of Panama City, was opened in July 2011 at a lavish ceremony attended by Trump, his sons, and then-Panamanian president Ricardo Martinelli.
 It quickly became the Trump Organization’s biggest individual source of branding fees, reportedly earning Trump at least $50 million.
 In addition to the licensing deal, the Trump Hotel Collection runs the resort’s hotel.
 (Weimer was skeptical of those numbers, saying that they seemed too high.
 “They get a percent of the total revenue,” he noted, adding that “they get maybe about a million [a year].”)

-Since the Ocean Club’s opening, the world has turned upside down—Trump was elected U.S. president and handed over the reins of his empire to his son, Eric; Martinelli left the country facing multiple corruption charges and now sits in jail in Florida and is trying to fight off an extradition request from the current president of Panama; and the Ocean Club’s developer filed for bankruptcy in 2013 amid lackluster sales.
+Since the Ocean Club’s opening, the world has turned upside down—Trump was elected U.S. president and handed over the reins of his empire to his sons, Eric and Don Jr.; Martinelli left the country facing multiple corruption charges and now sits in jail in Florida and is trying to fight off an extradition request from the current president of Panama; and the Ocean Club’s developer filed for bankruptcy in 2013 amid lackluster sales.

+By 2015, the condo owners voted to fire the Trump management team, citing “more than $2 million in unauthorized debts, paying its executives undisclosed bonuses, and withholding basic financial information from owners,” reported the Associated Press.
+Trump, in turn, went to arbitration court to demand up to $75 million from condo owners, asserting that his management team had been wrongfully fired.
+(The Washington Post reported in January that the dispute had ended in a confidential settlement.)
+Trump’s team is still managing the hotel portion of the Ocean Club under a 40-year contract.

 The hotel made headlines this week when it was revealed that the U.S. State Department’s embassy used a government charge card to pay $632 for a room at the Ocean Club in March.
 That raises questions about possible violations of the “domestic emoluments clause” of the Constitution, which prevents the president from receiving any compensation from federal, state, or local governments beyond the salary he earns as chief executive.